Q: What is the race website address where I can find more information and more up to date announcements?

 Q: Am I allowed to run with a personal music player?

-A: We strongly advise that runners do not wear personal headphones/earphones to listen to iPods, MP3 players, smartphones or other personal music players while participating in the race.
+A: Runners now cannot wear wear personal headphones/earphones to listen to iPods, MP3 players, smartphones or other personal music players while participating in this race.
+This is now a UKA Rule by which we are governed.
 Running whilst wearing headphones/earphones significantly reduces your ability to hear traffic, individual vehicles, instructions and warnings from the police, marshals and other people, and generally distracts your attention, increasing the risk of accident or injury to yourself and possibly other people.
-If despite this advice you choose to participate in the race using such a device you accept full responsibility for your own safety and for the safety of anyone else who may be affected by your acts or omissions.
+If despite this advice you choose to participate in the race using such a device and are asked to remove them but ignore you accept full responsibility for your own safety and for the safety of anyone else who may be affected by your acts or omissions.
+You may as a result be disqualified from the event not receive a finishing medal or completion time.

 Q: What is the course?